 If damages or injuries exceed your insurance limits, the insurance company may also contact you to pay your out-of-pocket expenses.

-If the situation is in reverse, and you were in an accident due to someone’s else’s fault, you must make a claim to their insurance company.
+If the situation is in reverse, and you were in an accident due to someone else’s fault, you must make a claim to their insurance company.
 If they do not have insurance (or not enough insurance), you may need to sue them for damages.
 However, if you have uninsured/underinsured motorist insurance, this should cover your expenses in place of the other party’s insurance.

 When you make a claim against another driver, an insurance adjuster will want to see the details of the accident to determine who is at fault.
 If they determine that their insured is at-fault, they may send a check covering your damages to the repair shop or they may send you a reimbursement check.

 You may want to seek out estimates from repair shops.
 While the insurance company may recommend that you use an in-network repair shop, you do not need to use them.
 However, you should ask about the procedure with each shop to see which is easiest or the best decision for you.

 In states where you can buy no-fault auto insurance coverage, you would contact your own insurance company to pay for medical expenses.
-However, in states without no-fault insurance, you would file a claim with the at-fault driver’s insurance company, who will pay your medical expenses up to the driver’s insurance limit.
+However, in states without no-fault insurance, you would file a claim with the at-fault driver’s insurance company, which will pay your medical expenses up to the driver’s insurance limit.
 Any excess will need to be paid out of your pocket or covered by your uninsured/underinsured or medical payments insurance coverage.

 If the at-fault driver’s insurance coverage doesn’t cover the cost of property damage, you will either need to pay the rest out of pocket or have it covered by your own uninsured/underinsured driver’s or collision insurance coverage.
 There is when buying uninsured motorist coverage is helpful.